devexperts/dxcharts-lite/docs/how-to/add-events/README.md

 # Events in Chart-Core

 You can display different events on the chart using chart-core API.
-There is a separate component `EventsComponent` available from `chartInstance`.
+There is a separate component `EventsComponent` available from `chart`.

 ## Adding Events

-Use `chartInstance.eventsComponent.setEvents` to set events to chart
+Use `chart.events.setEvents` to set events to chart

 ```
 const now = new Date();
-chart.eventsComponent.setEvents([
+chart.events.setEvents([
 	{
 		type: 'earnings',
 		timestamp: now.setHours(now.getHours() - 10),